HelsinkiUniCollab/WeatherBasedRecommender/docs/pouta.md

 cPouta is an Infrastructure as a Service (IaaS) cloud provided by [CSC](https://www.csc.fi/).

 The cPouta virtual machines can be connected to external IP addresses, which then can be directly accessed on the internet.
-Floating IP allocated to our project is 128.214.253.51.
+Floating IP currently allocated to our project is `128.214.253.51`.

 In order to access cPouta cloud, you need to accept terms in [My CSC Portal](https://my.csc.fi/projects/2004807).
 Make sure you are in the project 2004807 page.
 Then scroll down and click cPouta heading in the right column.
 Accept the terms.